Call Now - Open 24/7

 Brooklyn-Bicycle-Accident-Statistics

-In 2024, Brooklyn experienced a palpable decrease in biker injury and fatality rates compared to 2023.
-Yet, almost 1,500 people were seriously injured on the streets of the borough and eight people died on Brooklyn roads riding their bikes.
+In 2024, there was a decrease in bicycle accidents in Brooklyn compared to 2023.
+Yet, almost 1,500 people were seriously injured on the streets of the borough, and eight people died on Brooklyn roads while riding their bikes.
 Downtown Brooklyn, Williamsburg, Bushwick, East Flatbush, and Sunset Park were the main areas where the incidents were concentrated.

-The following data proves that Brooklyn needs rapid implementation of additional safety measures, including but not limited to expanded miles of equipped bike lanes and public awareness campaigns.
+The following data show that Brooklyn needs rapid implementation of additional safety measures, including more and better-equipped bike lanes and public awareness campaigns.

 Year Bicyclists Injured Bicyclists Killed